 – Offering compassionate support to the people who are supporting you, your partner, family and friends, so that they can better support you.

-– Arranging appointments, referring you, or possibly going with you, to other support services, such as Umbrella sexual health services, domestic abuse support, and other health appointments e.g. hospital, doctors, dentists, opticians.
+– Arranging appointments, referring you to, or providing you with emotional support over the telephone, when you need to attend other support services, such as Umbrella Sexual Health services (see below), domestic abuse support, and some types of health appointments e.g. hospital, doctors, dentists, opticians.

 – Informing you of other options you might have such as Civil Action, Criminal Injuries, Compensation Award, self-reporting, and anonymous reporting.

-Please call us, we’re happy to talk to you about other support available to you.
+Please call us, we’re happy to talk to you about other support available.

-RSVP and Umbrella Health provide a dedicated sexual health clinic offering specialised services to support anyone aged 13 or over who has been affected by sexual violence or abuse at any time in their lives.
-Find out more about the Abuse Survivors Clinic.
+RSVP and Umbrella Health provide a dedicated sexual health clinic offering specialised services to support anyone aged 13 or over who has been subjected to sexual violence, abuse or exploitation at any time in their lives.
+Find out more about the Abuse Survivors Clinic and about their other sexual health services too.